 Measure your cat’s bodyweight on a regular basis to track the success of the weight loss plan.
 Remember that your cat should lose around 0.5-1% of their bodyweight per week.
 Becoming familiar with body condition scoring is another great way to monitor progress.
 The target body condition score for an overweight cat is 5 out of 9.

-Oftentimes when our cat seeks out our attention we automatically turn to the treats.
+Oftentimes when our cat seeks out our attention, we automatically turn to the treats.
 However, cats can appreciate other activities equally as a demonstration of our affection.
 Instead of treats, try offering a grooming session with your cat’s favorite brush or initiate an impromptu play session.
 Even something as simple as a quiet moment giving pets and head scratches can be very rewarding for your cat.
-You don’t necessarily need to high-calorie treats to have successful bonding time.
+You don’t necessarily need high-calorie treats to have successful bonding time.

 Many veterinary clinics will have a team dedicated to supporting your cat during their weight loss.
 You can get an appointment specifically to track your cat’s progress and make any revisions necessary to their tailored weight loss plan.